grutter-spm-group/gxsmread/README.md

 - If physical units and the conversion factor are *not* provided, we leave the data as 'raw' and only perform the conversion to 'pseudo-units' (i.e. 'FloatField' * 'dz').

 Note that Topography channels are a special case: we already have the information to convert them directly, and do so by default.
 However, the user can choose to override this behaviour by inputting a 'Topo' channel in their config .toml file.

+### Spectroscopy Data support

+gxsmread also supports reading spectroscopy files stored in the .vpdata format.
+A given spectroscopy file is read, with the following saved into a pandas DataFrame instance:
+- The tabular data recorded, with channels/columns named.
+- The units of each channel, stored in the DataFrame 'attrs' attribute, as a dict with key 'units'.
+This consists of key:val pairs containing CHANNEL_NAME:UNIT.
+- All raw metadata, stored in the DataFrame 'attrs' attribute.
+We store each METADATA_KEY:STRING_CONTAINING_SUBKEYS as a key:val p air in 'attrs'.
+- A small number of desired metadata is further extracted from the subkeys.
+See read:open_spec() for more info.

 ## Requirements